 Everyone knows that this is a primary goal under the new Formula 1 leadership, as well as with other stakeholders.
 QuintEvents/F1 Experiences couldn’t be more bullish about the prospects.
 If we can increase the popularity of Formula 1 in the United States, it will have a positive ripple effect across the sport.
 American consumers have discretionary dollars for sports and entertainment and Formula 1 can compete with any sport in terms of excitement, both onsite as well as on television and digital platforms.
 And Formula 1 adds glamour and prestige in ways that others cannot.
 The opportunity is tremendous.

 Formula 1 management is focused on making it easier for fans to watch on television and on digital platforms, which is key to attracting new American fans.
 Formula 1 has been seen largely as a European sport that didn’t have a lot of relevance in the US.
-We’re now seeing a significant uptick in the amount of American buyers of F1 Experiences packages.
+We’re now seeing a significant uptick in the number of American buyers of F1 Experiences packages.
 In Austin this past October, we had our largest volume since we launched in Barcelona.
 The feedback was great and now we’ll see some of those buyers looking to find races in other parts of the world.
 Formula 1 races are “Destination Experiences” that are hosted in incredible venues.
 They really cannot be duplicated when you factor in all the excitement, entertainment, celebrities and VIP access.

 Another target is the corporate market, and, in particular, American corporates.

 The popularity of the English Premier League soccer product in the US is a relevant example: it has grown dramatically over the past few years with the increased television exposure and promotion.
 Formula 1 is now poised to do that, and the growth of the USA Grand Prix at the custom-built Circuit of the Americas in Austin is really just the beginning.
 Every race has to be available and properly promoted, and it will be interesting to see how ESPN approaches that next year.
 We will do our part to encourage more engagement with the sport through F1 Experiences.
-Ideally, internationals will put the United States on their calendars for a pilgrimage to America for Formula 1, and Americans will do the same to any one of 20 great international cities.
+Ideally, internationals will put the United States on their calendars for a pilgrimage to America for Formula 1, and Americans will do the same to anyone of 20 great international cities.

 Are you happy with the 2018 calendar so far?
 Where else would you like Formula 1 to go?

 We’re very excited about the 2018 calendar, especially because we’ve been able to establish our F1 Experiences brand, company and product with many of the races this year.
 We’ve been able to listen to our customers and learn from them as well as the regional promoters.
 We’ve also been able to build our awareness and credibility as an official business of Formula 1, and we now know which are the more effective marketing strategies and tactics.
 We’ve already introduced some refinements that will take hold for 2018.
-We are looking at even more enhanced fan experiences, so we’re doing that fine tuning.
+We are looking at even more enhanced fan experiences, so we’re doing that fine-tuning.
 We’re preparing to deliver on everything that people will want in 2018.

 The addition of new races in Germany and France can be huge for F1 Experiences.
 They are prominent worldwide destination countries with important Formula 1 history.
 We have already visited Le Castellet in France, and we look forward to visiting Hockenheim, Germany.
 We’ve already had inquiries about both races from our F1 Experiences constituency and the events will help create even more excitement in Europe, where there is such a strong concentration of events.
 We think there is still an opportunity to add another event in Europe given the number of great cities available to host a high-end motorsport race.